RedworkDE/DvTime/README.md

 # DvTime - Functional Clocks Mod
 This mod makes the various clocks around the Valley work.

+## Pocket Watch Integration Modes
+Change how the pocket watch behaves by selecting one of theses modes in the UMM settings menu.
+If you have suggestions for how to better integrate this mod with the pocket watch, please message me.

+### Exclusive
+The pocket watch always shows the time all other functions are disabled.
+This is the default.

+### AddAfterTime
+When clicking while the stopwatch is ticking down, the clock mode will activate.

+### ReplaceStopwatch
+When the watch is not ticking and is set to zero, so that normally the stopwatch would start, the clock activates instead.

+### None
+The clock cannot be activated and the pocket watch behaves like normal, except for should the watch happen to be in clock mode, clicking once will return it to idle.

 ## Commands
 The time shown by this mod can be configured by various console commands: